wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 		This framework sets up the **conditions** and **structure** of the system, without necessarily assigning specific values to the parameters immediately.
 			The system’s behavior is structured but **not yet fixed** in terms of specific values.
 				 In mathematical terms, **parametrization** involves expressing one or more **variables** in terms of one or more **parameters**.
-###### Parameters
-In the context of parametrization, parameters are generally **constants** or **controlling quantities** that govern how variables behave or change.
-	They are typically **independent** from the system’s main variables, that is, **independent** quantities, that define the system's structure, rules for how variables behave.
-		Parameters govern the possible configurations of the system without yet assigning specific values.
 ###### Variables
 The **dimensions** correspond to the **variables** of the system.
 	Each **variable** represents a dimension in the space where the system operates.